ml-opensource/Playbook/README.md

 Please refer to our CI setup guide [here](https://github.com/nodes-ios/Playbook/blob/master/ci/bitrise-complete-guide-cloud-signing.md#app-store-setup).

+We use SonarQube to monitor code quality.
+We should run Bitrise on PullRequests, that runs and asserts all tests pass and reports code coverage to SonarQube.
+For more information on how to setup SonarQube with your Bitrise project, see [here](https://monstarlab.atlassian.net/wiki/spaces/CTO/pages/7591755784/SonarQube+Setup).

 ***Troubleshooting***
 We also listed the most common issues when Bitrise is trying to make the builds.
 Please check the [common issues document](./ci/bitrise-issues-readme.md) if you are having some problems.